Dhruva21/fitbit-oauth/README.md

 3. npm start (starts at localhost:3000)
 4. npm run build (if needed to create build directory)

-# Backend for FitBit Authorization
+# Backend for FitBit OAuth

 server.js ==> Entry point of the incoming